carla-simulator/carla/Docs/python_api.md

 - <a name="carla.Waypoint.section_id"></a>**<font color="#f8805a">section_id</font>** (_int_)
 OpenDRIVE section's id, based on the order that they are originally defined.
 - <a name="carla.Waypoint.lane_id"></a>**<font color="#f8805a">lane_id</font>** (_int_)
-OpenDRIVE lane's id, this value can be positive or negative which means the direction of the  current lane with respect to the road.
+OpenDRIVE lane's id, this value can be positive or negative which represents the direction of the  current lane with respect to the road.
 For more information refer to OpenDRIVE [documentaion](http://www.opendrive.org/docs/OpenDRIVEFormatSpecRev1.4H.pdf#page=20).
 - <a name="carla.Waypoint.s"></a>**<font color="#f8805a">s</font>** (_float_)
 OpenDRIVE `s` value of the current position.
 - <a name="carla.Waypoint.lane_change"></a>**<font color="#f8805a">lane_change</font>** (_[carla.LaneChange](#carla.LaneChange)_)